 Barwon Health's University Hospital Geelong is one of Victoria's major teaching hospitals and has a reputation for innovation in research and excellence in patient care.
 Medical, surgical and specialist services offered are among the most comprehensive of any hospital in the state.

 Barwon Health runs a comprehensive prevocational training program for new medical graduates at the Intern, HMO2, HMO3 and lead-in training for many of the vocational training programs in most specialties, inclusive of a GP rural generalist pathway.

-There will be 43 intern positions at Barwon Health for 2021.
+There will be 45 intern positions at Barwon Health in 2022.
 Each intern will complete five rotations.

 Online information session overview

 - Barwon Health intern information session: overview

 - Barwon Health intern information session: medicine, basic physician training

 - Barwon Health intern information session: surgical education training

 All HMO posts are advertised on the Barwon Health website in late May each year.
 The Intern, HMO2, BPT2 and BPT3 positions are allocated by a state matching process run by the Postgraduate Medical Council of Victoria.
 Each year the senior medical staff, nominate an intern of the year and provide an award for the best HMO and/or Registrar Research Project.